jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_fragmentedindexes.md

 The grid can be filtered by the following criteria:

-Yes, I think it should, what I know is: minimum size, minimal activity operations are counting times that a process has reached into the index to get data to satisfy a query.

 * Top (most) fragmented indexes
 * Database name
 * Minimum Size - 10MB = 1280 pages